Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 This website has developed following mobile first principles though for speed it began using a preformed bootstrap template.
 This was then customised to accomodate design for a small device then progressively styled responsively for other device sizes.
 There are many similar websites to use as models for this principle and many were consulted for inspiration.
 I sought to use mobile first principles to produce a website balancing natural images with modern looking design in a website that would inspire users to wish to try and share recipes using wild produce available in the beautiful Savoie region.

 ## Database Schema
-I used the non-relational db engine [MongoDB]() which .... .
+I used the database engine [MongoDB](https://www.quackit.com/mongodb/tutorial/about_mongodb.cfm) MongoDB is a document-oriented NoSQL database used for high volume data storage.
+Instead of using tables and rows as in the traditional relational databases, MongoDB makes use of collections and documents.
+Documents consist of key-value pairs which are the basic unit of data in MongoDB.
 Database scheme that I used is very simple.
 It connected users with recipes as one to many relationship.
 It means that one user could make as many recipes as he can, but one recipe can belong only to one user.

 USER ===> [recipe1, recipe2,recipe3]
 recipe1 ===> USER